jesseschalken/easy-move-resize/README.md

   window.

-To change the keybindings, just change the `LWin & LButton` and `LWin & RButton` expression to something like `Alt & LButon` and `Alt & MButton` to get Metacity-style resizing, for example.
+To change the keybindings, just change the `LWin & LButton` and `LWin & RButton` expressions.
+For example, change them to `Alt & LButon` and `Alt & MButton` to get Metacity-style resizing.

 Script is based on the following:
 - http://www.autohotkey.com/docs/scripts/EasyWindowDrag.htm